kailu3/cis105/_build/preface.md

   url:
   title: ''
 next_page:
-  url: /getting-started/installation.html
+  url: /0-getting-started/installation.html
-  title: 'Getting started'
+  title: '0.
+Getting started'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 # Preface

-This is a book documenting the useful things I've learned in CIS 105 Computational Data Exploration and well as useful Python snippets here and there I like to use for data analysis.
+This is a book documenting the useful things I've learned in CIS 105 Computational Data Exploration and well as useful Python snippets here and there I like to use for data analysis. - Kai

 ## Who Is This Book For?